streamjoin/nusthesis/README.md

 ## Compilation ##

-Run the `build.sh` script to compile in Linux, macOS or emulated Unix-like environment for Windows (e.g., [Cygwin](https://www.cygwin.com/) and [MinGW](http://www.mingw.org/ "Minimalist GNU for Windows")).
-For compilation in the native Windows, run the `build.bat` script.
-The produced .pdf file locates in the same folder.
+Run the `build.sh` script to compile in Linux, macOS or emulated Unix-like environment for Windows (e.g., [Cygwin](https://www.cygwin.com/) and [MinGW](http://www.mingw.org/ "Minimalist GNU for Windows")). ~~For compilation in the native Windows, run the `build.bat` script.~~ The produced .pdf file locates in the same folder.

 You may customize the name of the output .pdf file by configuring `PDF_NAME` in the above scripts.

+ps: Since [Windows 10 already provides built-in Linux Bash Shell](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), the original crappy `build.bat` script has been deprecated.
+Nevertheless, you are still welcomed to provide a robust one via [pull request](https://github.com/streamjoin/nusthesis/pulls) if you believed that's really necessary.

 ## Dependencies ##